-Finite Mathematics is a one-semester course that includes material usually covered in two semesters by MAT 110 and 111.
-The course is designed for those students with a strong mathematics background in algebra.
-(A student who has completed MAT 150 may not register for MAT 110 or MAT 111).
+Honors Finite Mathematics is a one-semester course that includes naterial usually covered in two semesters by MAT 110 and 111.
+The course is designed for those students with a strong mathematics packground in algebra.
+(Students who have completed MAT 150 may not egister for MAT 110 or MAT 111).
 Prerequisite: Permission of the Mathematics department chairperson.
 Offered every fall.